AndromedaIsComingg/DevOps-Projects-Darey.io/Project 10/README.md

 <img width="1197" alt="inbound rules" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/9636ef22-afab-4da7-a6bc-62d4bdfe1927">

 ## Configuring a backend database as part of 3 tier architecture
+This where we will spin up another Linux instance which will be Ubuntu version 20.04

 ##### Installing MySQL server
 This is done with the command `sudo yum install mysql-server`